PromptShield logo PromptShield

 Design notes

-PromptShield intentionally performs line-scoped detection for Trojan Source attacks.
+PromptShield performs deterministic lexical detection of Trojan Source patterns.

 Mental model